Skip to content

 Join friendly readers to discuss what you’ve been reading lately via Zoom.
 New members are always welcome!

-- Wednesday, March 25, 7pm – Read a book with a number in the title.
+• Wednesday, May 27, 7pm – Read a book with a pretty cover

 Need help finding a title to fit our prompt?
 Visit our personal reading recommendations page.